jdereg/json-io/user-guide.md

 >- [ ] Checks if a class is on the not-customized list.
 Returns`true`if it is,`false`otherwise.
 >#### `Set<Class>` getNotCustomWrittenClasses()
 >- [ ] Returns a`Set`of all Classes on the not-customized list.
->#### `WriteOptions`addNotCustomWrittenClass(`Class notCustomClass`)
+>#### `WriteOptionsBuilder`addNotCustomWrittenClass(`Class notCustomClass`)
 >- [ ] Adds a class to the not-customized list.
 This class will use 'default' processing when written.
 This option is available as custom writers apply to the class and their derivatives.
 This allows you to shut off customization for a class that is picking it up due to inheritance.
-Returns`WriteOptions`for chained access.
->#### `WriteOptions`setNotCustomWrittenClasses(`Collection<Class> notCustomClasses`)
+>#### `WriteOptionsBuilder`setNotCustomWrittenClasses(`Collection<Class> notCustomClasses`)
 >- [ ] Initializes the list of classes on the non-customized list.
-Returns`WriteOptions`for chained access.

 ### Included Fields
 This feature allows you to indicate which fields should be output for a particular class.
 If fields are specified here, only